-Similarly, Reliance Communications Limited (RCOM), the holding company, had filed applications with DoT for migration of its various telecom licenses to UL wherein the DoT has sought for payment of certain dues as "current dues" (being dues that pertain to the period prior to May 7, 2019 and are not payable at present) as a pre-condition for consideration of the application.
+Similarly, Reliance Communications Limited (RCOM), the holding company, had filed applications with DoT for migration of its various telecom licenses to UL wherein the DoT has sought for payment of certain dues as "current dues" (being dues that pertain to the period prior to May 7, 2019 and are not payable at present) as a precondition for consideration of the application.
 The RP has filed an application in the Hon'ble NCLT and a petition before the Hon'ble TDSAT in this regard (The Company matter's are also heard together with RCOM license migration matters).
 On September 23, 2021, the Hon'ble TDSAT has directed that "Since the matters are similar in nature, in the interest of justice and uniformity the interim order of status quo as operating in TP No. 31 of 2021 shall operate in this matter also till the next date.
 It will be in the interest of petitioner to expedite the proceeding pending before the Hon'ble NCLT and try its best to produce the orders passed by that Tribunal by the next date.
-On March 15, 2022, the DOT has been granted six weeks' time by Hon'ble TDSAT to file the reply, rejoinder is to be filed before the next date of hearing.
-The Hon'ble TDSAT granted time for filling rejoinder and continued the interim order dated September 23, 2021.
-The matter is currently sub judice.
-The matter was last listed on April 28, 2023 and next listed on August 28, 2023.
-On August 28, 2023 and April 10, 2024, the counsels apprised the TDSAT that matter is still pending in NCLT and therefore the matter has been adjourned to July 29, 2024.
+On March 15, 2022, the DOT had been granted 6 weeks' time by TDSAT to file the reply, and rejoinder was to be filed before the next date of hearing.
+The TDSAT further directed that the interim order passed by the TDSAT vide order dated September 23, 2021 shall stand continuing to be operative during the pendency of the petitions.
+On July 29, 2024, where the counsels apprised the TDSAT that matter is still pending in NCLT.
+The matter was last listed on May 2, 2025 and now has been adjourned to September 26, 2025.